The timetabling and rooming (TAR) team oversees the timetabling and allocation of rooms for the University.

 Cancelled and rescheduled classes

-The University is committed to providing an excellent teaching and learning experience and believes the provision of face to face contact sessions (whether these are lectures, seminars, practicals etc) are fundamental to enabling students to benefit from their educational experience at Solent.
+The University is committed to providing an excellent teaching and learning experience and believes the provision of face to face contact sessions are fundamental to enabling students to benefit from their educational experience at Solent.

 The University also recognises the importance of well publicised and stable timetables to the student experience.

-Consequently, the University will endeavour to avoid cancelling or rescheduling classes where ever possible.
+Consequently, the University will endeavour to avoid cancelling or rescheduling classes wherever possible.

 However, there are some circumstances where cancelled and rescheduled classes are unavoidable, eg, adverse weather conditions, sudden staff illness, major transport hold-ups, equipment failure and other unplanned and unpredicted events.